Source: Kylie Cosmetics

 Why should I invest in more small influencers than one big one?

 In addition to some of those stratospheric costs, there are other reasons why spending on big-ticket influencers can backfire for an influencer and a brand.

-Here’s a big one: Household-name celebrity influencers can represent major risks to brands who advertise with them.
-After all, celebrities are human, and mistakes do happen:
+Household-name celebrity influencers can represent major risks to brands who advertise with them.
+After all, celebrities are human, and mistakes do happen.

-- Kylie’s little sister Kendall famously mis-stepped with her ill-advised Pepsi ad, and – at least temporarily – paid the price.
+- Kendall Jenner’s famously misstepped with her ill-advised Pepsi ad, and – at least temporarily – paid the price.

-- Gaming influencer PewDiePie (born Felix Arvid Ulf Kjellberg) – a video content producer on Youtube with over 65 million subscribers – was dropped by Disney-owned Maker Studios after posting anti-Semitic content on his YouTube channel.
+- Gaming influencer PewDiePie with over 65 million subscribers – was dropped by Disney-owned Maker Studios after posting anti-Semitic content on his YouTube channel.

 Having a savvy team of influencer marketing experts to assist with finding and engaging the correct influencer will make all the difference in building a successful referral marketing campaign.
 Brands who go it alone will struggle with the overwhelming choice and confusion associated with finding influencers from scratch.

-Unlike most influencer programs – and all affiliate marketing programs – referral marketing programs reward a brand’s customers for driving measurable sales, whether online or in store.
-Sometimes the rewards for these referrals are monetary but, sometimes, they’re non-monetary – such as gifts with purchase, invites to special events, access to exclusive content, etc…
+Unlike most influencer programs – and all affiliate marketing programs – referral marketing programs reward a brand’s customers for driving measurable sales, whether online or in-store.
+Sometimes the rewards for these referrals are monetary but, sometimes, they’re non-monetary – such as gifts with purchase, invites to special events, access to exclusive content, you name it.

 But, in all cases, referral programs leverage statistical principles that have proven themselves over time.

 Your existing customers are already influencers – you just don’t know it yet